Contributors: Duc Bui and Roy Lopez

 Equipment manufacturers

-Equipment utilized in State of California hospitals require seismic certification which may involve shake table testing of the equipment—a process that evaluates the resistance of non-structural components to earthquake events.
+Equipment utilized in hospitals across some states requires seismic certification, which may involve shake table testing — a process that evaluates the resistance of non-structural components to earthquake events.
 This certification verifies the equipment’s capability to remain operational after a seismic event.
-HCAI/OSHPD regulates the seismic resistance of items critical to the operations of healthcare facilities in the State of California.
+States such as California and Oregon regulate the seismic resistance of items critical to the operations of healthcare facilities, with California’s HCAI/OSHPD serving as a key regulatory body.

 Making decisions for the future